-Wednesday, January 23: Campus Leadership Opportunities + Resume Workshop
+Wednesday, January 22: Campus Leadership Opportunities and Resume Workshop

 Learn how to apply to Customs, Students' Council and other important campus committees, and hear about the Rufus Jones Leadership program.
-Bring a printout of your current resume, or a list of activities if you don't yet have one, and representatives from the Career Development Office will help get yours in shape for applications to internships, summer jobs, etc.
+Bring a printout of your current resume, or a list of activities if you don't yet have one, and representatives from the CCPA will help get yours in shape for applications to internships, summer jobs, etc.

 Dean Donna Mancini explains how you can leave the bubble and spend a semester in a totally different culture.
 A student panel will relate some of their study-abroad experiences, and discuss the pros and cons of taking a semester away.